Consumer Duty Tools: Six digital tools for adviser platforms and product providers

 Consumer Duty Tools: Six digital tools to meet FCA Consumer Duty objectives Six digital tools to help providers meet their Consumer Duty requirements have been outlined in a report from Dunstan Thomas, including a potential value for money assessment tool.

-The white paper, which was published in response to the Financial Conduct Authority’s (FCA) final rules and guidance for the Consumer Duty, highlighted both the threats and opportunities the duty’s regulation poses for pension both product providers and adviser platforms.The paper stated that there are four key areas in which the Consumer Duty is attempting to improve outcomes: consumer understanding, products and services, consumer report, and price and value.
+The white paper, which was published in response to the Financial Conduct Authority’s (FCA) final rules and guidance for the Consumer Duty, highlighted both the threats and opportunities the duty’s regulation poses for both pension product providers and adviser platforms.The paper stated that there are four key areas in which the Consumer Duty is attempting to improve outcomes: consumer understanding, products and services, consumer report, and price and value.

 Dunstan Thomas explained that these key areas would demand more of pension providers, asking them to ensure consumers have the key product information, such as its important features, or offer customer products to meet their needs, rather than pushing products that aren’t suitable or necessary among others.